Mary-Kate and Ashley: Sweet 16 – Licensed to Drive

-Mary-Kate and Ashley: Sweet 16 - Licensed to Drive is a party video game released for the PlayStation 2 (November 20, 2002), Game Boy Advance (November 26, 2002), and GameCube (February 14, 2003).
-All three versions were developed by n-Space and published by Acclaim Entertainment.
-It was the last addition to the Mary-Kate and Ashley video game franchise; although, another game, Mary-Kate and Ashley in ACTION!, was to be released in 2003, but it was canceled.
+Mary-Kate and Ashley: Sweet 16 – Licensed to Drive is a 2002 turn-based party video game published by Acclaim Entertainment under its Club Acclaim label.
+The game was released for the PlayStation 2, GameCube and Game Boy Advance. n-Space developed the game for the PS2 and GameCube whereas Powerhead Games developed the game for GBA.

+It was the final installment to the Mary-Kate and Ashley video game franchise; although, another game, Mary-Kate and Ashley in ACTION!; based on the twins' animated television series, was scheduled for release in 2003 but was ultimately canceled due to Acclaim's poor financial status.

 Gameplay

 GameCube and PlayStation 2

-In Mary-Kate and Ashley: Sweet 16 - Licensed to Drive players can control one of four characters: Mary-Kate, Ashley, Tiffany, or Clair.
+In the GameCube and PlayStation 2 versions of Mary-Kate and Ashley: Sweet 16 – Licensed to Drive, players can control one of four characters: Mary-Kate, Ashley, Tiffany, or Clair.
 Players can choose between two regions, beach and mountain.
-The three game modes are: Adventure, Bring It On, and Arcade.
+The three game modes are Adventure, Bring It On, and Arcade.